Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 This renowned charity event sees riders who are the leading women of business, sport, fashion and media take part in one of the most exciting horseracing events in the world.
 Each year riders are selected to take part from all walks of life, none are professional jockeys - but their resilience and determination has helped change the perceptions of women in sport.

-Applications for the 2026 Markel Magnolia Cup are now open.
+Applications for the 2026 Markel Magnolia Cup are now closed.

 Project Lehar is a King’s Trust International initiative focused on empowering adolescent girls through vocational training, skills development, and promoting gender equality within their communities.
 The project takes a holistic approach, offering a series of complementary learning modules that help girls enhance their earning potential, build self-confidence, and plan for a brighter future.